ABr-hub/SimpleRegression/README.md

 The approximation process by the neural network is illustrated below: \
 <img src="https://github.com/ABr-hub/SimpleRegression/blob/35fda00c6e2354bc611c8d7d01eb8d8a2ed1c7e7/ressources/Reg1.gif" width=60% height=60%>

+---
+### Other examples

+In the subsequent examples, the same neural network used previously as a function approximator is employed for two distinct scenarios.
+The first case highlights the network's ability to approximate an absolute valued function, underscoring the effectiveness of polynomial regression in capturing the nuances of non-linear behaviors.
+Subsequently, the neural network is applied to approximate a step function in the second example, demonstrating the versatility of polynomial regression in effectively modeling abrupt changes and discontinuities within datasets.

 <img src="https://github.com/ABr-hub/SimpleRegression/blob/35fda00c6e2354bc611c8d7d01eb8d8a2ed1c7e7/ressources/Reg1.gif"  width=45% height=45%/> <img src="https://github.com/ABr-hub/SimpleRegression/blob/35fda00c6e2354bc611c8d7d01eb8d8a2ed1c7e7/ressources/Reg1.gif"  width=45% height=45%/>